 Bone Broth (aka Liver Based) Formula Ingredients: Homemade beef or chicken broth, organic liver, lactose, bifidobacterium infantis probiotic, homemade liquid whey, expeller pressed coconut oil, fermented cod liver oil, unrefined expeller pressed sunflower oil, extra virgin olive oil, acerola powder

 When I mention homemade formulas to most moms, their eyes tend to widen in disbelief and doubt.

-Well, when it comes to your baby’s health, I am confident that you and your partner can make time for this.
-Once you have gathered the ingredients – most of which you can get online - the actual time to make a few days supply should take about 10 minutes.
+Well, when it comes to your baby’s health, I am confident that you and your partner can make time for making the best formula option from scratch.
+Once you have gathered the ingredients – most of which you can get online – the actual time to make a few days’ supply should take about 10 minutes.
 You can also freeze some to have in a pinch, just like you would do with breastmilk.
 Plus, according to the WAPF calculations, the homemade formula actually costs less than even the most expensive store-bought formulas.

 What are all of those strange ingredients?

 I don’t know about you, but to me those ingredients look a lot less strange than the science lab ingredients found in the store-bought formulas.
 The cool thing about these real food ingredients is that they each multi-task, not only providing the macro-nutrients (fat, protein, carbohydrates, cholesterol), but also providing vitamins, minerals, probiotics, etc in bio-available form for your baby’s ease in absorption.